• Skip to primary navigation

 Versión en español

-I am a super fan of all ceviches; I’m always happy to try all its variants.
-Use very fresh fish, and hopefully make friends with your fisherman or fishmonger.
-I buy mine at the local Farmers Market, at Airline Seafood.
+I am a super fan of all ceviches, and I'm always happy to try all their variants.
+Use fresh fish, and hopefully, make friends with your fisherman or fishmonger.
+I buy mine at the local Farmers Market at Airline Seafood in Houston.

 Maybe you’re interested in the recipe: Sauteed white fish.